 Ghana is such an amazing country with a very rich culture.
 Ghanaian food has style and flavor in a fabulous way that you can always fancy.
-From grilled fresh fish with a spicy sauce to the famous classic jolof rice, you will just salivate on the sight of the nutritious and appealing dishes.
-Most Ghanaian main dishes are organized around a starchy staple food, with which goes a sauce or soup containing a Protein source.
-Ghanaian cuisine has diverse traditional dishes from different ethnic groups that make up Ghana, it also comes from a number of tribes and clan from the north to the south and from the east to the west.
-In this article, we will be looking at 5 Greatest Ghana Recipes You’ll definitely Love This Year, take a look
+From grilled fresh fish with a spicy sauce to the famous classic jollof rice, you will just salivate on the sight of the nutritious and appealing dishes.
+Most Ghanaian main dishes are organized around a starchy staple food, with which goes a sauce or soup containing a protein source.
+Ghanaian cuisine has diverse traditional dishes from the different ethnic groups that make up Ghana.
+It also comes from a number of tribes and clans from the north to the south and from the east to the west.
+In this article, we will be looking at 5 Greatest Ghana recipes you’ll definitely love this year – take a look!

-Very famous in Ghana, apparently no party that has no Jollof Rice in its dishes menu can be termed complete.
+The jollof rice is very famous in Ghana and apparently, no party without jollof rice in its dishes menu can be termed complete.
 That is how high this dish is regarded.

 - · One and a quarter cups of white rice

 - · One pound boneless and skinless chicken breast

 - · One medium sized onion, chopped